IngVarHrabroV/IntroductionToJava/src/com/hrabrov/introduction_to_java/algorithmization/README.md

 # Task for algorithmization

-There is contained tasks on Algorithmization:
+There are contained tasks on Algorithmization:
 - one-dimensional arrays;
 - multidimensional arrays;
-- sorting one-dimensional array;
+- sorting of one-dimensional array;
 - decomposition.